libin-mathew/DSA_WordSearch/README.md

 - Run the command ***dotnet run***

 ### How to Run Unit Test
-Project TDSA_WordSearchTest constains the unit test class.
+Project DSA_WordSearch_Test constains the unit test class.
 Unit Project is using NUnit Test package.
 Follow the steps:
 - Open the Test Explorer.
 - Run the Test Methods